-We all know that Ancient buildings and monuments are an asset for us and for the world.
-Therefore, Heritage Day is a collective effort of the communities in the world to do the needful.
-This day maintain the cultural legacy and make people to think about its susceptibility.
+We all know that Ancient buildings and monuments are an asset to us and to the world.
+Therefore, World Heritage Day is a collective effort of the communities in the world to do the needful.
+This day maintains the cultural legacy and makes people think about its susceptibility.

-World Heritage Day 2018 Theme is “Heritage for Generations”.
+The theme of World Heritage Day 2022 is “Heritage and Climate".

 World Heritage Day is celebrated every year on 18 April to preserve the human heritage and to recognise all the efforts of relevant organizations.
-The International Council on Monuments and Sites (ICOMOS) in 1982 announced, 18 April as the World Heritage Day.
-This was approved by General Assembly of UNESCO in 1983, with an aim of enhancing awareness about the importance of cultural heritage, monuments and to conserve them.
+The International Council on Monuments and Sites (ICOMOS) 1982 announced 18 April World Heritage Day.
+This was approved by the General Assembly of UNESCO in 1983, with an aim of enhancing awareness about the importance of cultural heritage, and monuments and conserving them.

 The International Council on Monuments and Sites (ICOMOS) organisation was established on the principles set forth in the Venice Charter, also known as the 1964 International Charter on the Conservation and Restoration of Monuments and Sites.

-2. Youth Leadership: In each country professionals will emerge and organise events that will focus on reaching the younger members of the wider public community by showcasing the creative use of social media.
+Several activities like virtual conferences, lectures, press releases, and social media campaigns will be organised to observe the event.
+To emphasize and exchange the importance of knowledge between generations to promote the lessons for the conservation and protection of cultural heritage.
+Also, in each country, professionals will emerge and organise events that will focus on reaching the younger members of the wider public community by showcasing the creative use of social media.

 This communication process across the generations of heritage practitioners generates enriching exchanges.
-Even to combine the knowledge of experienced practitioners with the newer members will bring a more holistic approach to ongoing initiatives.
+Even combining the knowledge of experienced practitioners with the newer members will bring a more holistic approach to ongoing initiatives.

-Therefore, to celebrate World Heritage Day is an opportunity to emphasise the importance of safeguarding, conserving and preserving our heritage.
-Various conferences related to preserving heritage culture, lectures, training sessions, round-table discussions, poster sessions etc. will pave the importance of heritage and celebrates it on a wider scale.
+Therefore, celebrating World Heritage Day is an opportunity to emphasise the importance of safeguarding, conserving, and preserving our heritage.
+Various conferences related to preserving heritage culture, lectures, training sessions, round-table discussions, poster sessions, etc. will pave the importance of heritage and celebrates it on a wider scale.